-And buyers from the United States, Switzerland, Lithuania, Spain, Italy, New Zealand and New Caledonia who have bought properties locally in the past two years were not the only ones attracted to these postcard-perfect Pacific islands.
+Buyers from the United States, Switzerland, Lithuania, Spain, Italy, New Zealand and New Caledonia who have bought properties locally in the past two years were not the only ones attracted to these postcard-perfect Pacific islands.
+There is the long list of notable europian residents who have exchanged their homeland for these sunnier shores.

 European citizens can purchase properties in French Polynesia just like any Polynesian or French national.